-Also known as the grand mal seizure, the initial warning sign may be a grunt or other vocalization from the affected person, followed by a slumping over of the body, which briefly becomes rigid (the tonic phase).
-The person’s body then begins to convulse, which is known as the clonic phase.
-The patient most often will twitch and undergo rhythmic jerking.
-The seizure may cause the person to bite down on his or her tongue, so there may also be bleeding from the mouth.
-The patient may be unable to control secretions, which leads to increased salivation, or “foaming at the mouth.”
-There may also be a loss of control of bowel or bladder functions, or other injury from the convulsions or from the body striking objects during the seizure.
+This type is also known as the grand mal seizure.
+The initial warning sign of a tonic-clonic seizure may be a grunt or other vocalization.
+This is followed by a slumping over of the body, which briefly becomes rigid (the tonic phase).
+Your body then begins to convulse, known as the clonic phase.
+During the seizure, you will twitch and undergo rhythmic jerking.
+It may cause you to bite down on your tongue, resulting in bleeding from the mouth.
+You also may be unable to control secretions, leading to increased salivation, or foaming at the mouth.
+There may also be a loss of control of bowel or bladder functions, injury from the convulsions, or injuries from the body striking objects during the seizure.

 The electrical misfire starts in a specific area of the brain, but the malfunction cascades into larger areas of the brain.
 This can happen swiftly or slowly.

 Also known as petit mal seizures, absence seizures occur more often in children.
 They usually include a brief loss of awareness in which the child stops what they are doing and stares off into space, unresponsive.
 The child may blink rapidly or go limp.
 Although they only last seconds, petit mals can recur numerous times in one day.
 The possibility of absence seizures should be considered in kids who seem “spacey” or who have difficulty paying attention.

 These seizures usually feature super-fast jerking of specific portions of the body.
 They can feel like jumps inside the body that may affect the limbs, jaw, or other parts of the body.
 People without epilepsy can feel these types of jerks or twitches, especially when falling asleep or when waking in the morning.